Shared Subspace Models for Multi-Group Covariance Estimation: A Shared Subspace Spiked Covariance Model

 \section{A Shared Subspace Spiked Covariance Model}

 Suppose a random matrix $S$ has a possibly degenerate Wishart$(\Sigma,n$) distribution with density given by

-where $\Sigma \in \mathcal S_p^+$ and $n$ may be less than $p$.
+where etr is the exponentiated trace, the covariance matrix is a positive definite matrix, i.e. $\Sigma \in \mathcal S_p^+$, and $n$ may be less than $p$.
 Such a likelihood results from $S$ being, for example, a residual sum of squares matrix from a multivariate regression analysis.
 In this case, $n$ is the number of independent observations minus the rank of the design matrix.

+In this paper we consider multi-group covariance estimation based on $K$ matrices, $Y_1, ..., Y_K$, where $Y_k$ is assumed to be an $n_k$ by $p$ matrix of mean-zero normal data, typically with $n_k \ll p$.
+Then, $Y_k^TY_k = S_k$ has a (degenerate) Wishart distribution as in Equation \ref{eqn:lik}.
+To improve estimation, we seek estimators of each covariance matrix, $\hat{\Sigma}_k$, that may depend on data from all groups.
+Specifically, we posit that the covariance matrix for each group can be written as

+where $V$ is a $p \times s$ semi-orthogonal matrix whose columns form the basis vectors for subspace of variation shared by all groups. $\Psi_k$ is a non-isotropic $s \times s$ covariance matrix for each group on this subspace of variation and it is assumed that $s \ll p$.

-The spiked principal components model (spiked PCA) studied by \citet{Johnstone2001} and others assumes that
+Our model extends the spiked principal components model (spiked PCA), studied extensively by \citet{Johnstone2001} and others, to the multi-group setting.
+Spiked PCA assumes that